deomkds/OpenCore-Install-Guide/extras/smbios-support.md

 :::

-## How to decide
+## Como decidir?

-Generally our recommendations with SMBIOS is as follows:
+Geralmente, são essas as recomendações para encontrar a melhor SMBIOS:

 1. Find the right CPU Generation and tier as closely as possible
 2. Then match up with either iGPU only or dGPU SMBIOS